-This fantastic addition to the Council's website will overcome obstacles for residents, and visitors, who have a range of disabilities including those with conditions like dyslexia, learning difficulties and visual impairment.
+This fantastic addition to the Council's website will overcome obstacles for residents and visitors, who have a range of disabilities.
+This includes people with conditions like dyslexia, learning difficulties and visual impairment.

 Ten percent of the population is thought to be dyslexic, and with one in five people having some kind of disability, there is clearly a need for information which is easily accessible in a format that can be personalised for each individual's needs.

 There will be easy-to-use functions such as an option to read text aloud, including on PDF documents.
 Along with the capacity to personalise font sizes, text colours and backgrounds to make text easier to read.
 You can even use the built in dictionary and thesaurus to look up any unfamiliar words.